subashini7/prasanna_web/content/leaps/08P-DH-PALM.md

 specific characteristics of single-molecules within the intracellular structure of PtK1 cells expressing photoactivatable green fluorescent protein.
-The system modulates orthogonal polarization components of single-molecule emissions with a single spatial light modulator and detects them separately with a single detector.
+The system modulates orthogonal polarization components of single molecule emissions with a single spatial light modulator and detects them separately with a single detector.
 Information obtained from the two polarization channels demonstrates polarization based contrast in 3D superresolution imaging.
 Further, we show that 3D